rustyeddy/rustyeddy.com/content/notes/soil-moisture-sensor.md

 date: 2024-02-15
 description: >
-  Plenty has been written about resistive vs. capacitive soil moisture sensors and how laced with problems they are.
-After a lot of research and quite a bit of practical experience here are my notes getting them to work, last and protecting fragile electronic components.
+  Plenty has been written about resistive vs. capacitive soil moisture sensors and how laced they are with problems.
+After a lot of research and quite a bit of experimentation here are my notes getting them to work (or not) as well as making them last by protecting the fragile electronic components from the elements.
 categories: electronic-components
 tags: soil moisture
 github: https://github.com/sensorstation/iotesp